 2. Don't sweat the small stuff

 “I work in PR and have thrown many events in my time—it's my job to ensure the details are executed to perfection—however, when it comes to your own wedding day, it's not actually your job to impress people.
-They are there to celebrate you and your love so concentrate on the things that really matter—food, wine, music, and your family and friends.
-No one will remember your beautifully designed and intricate place settings!”
+They are there to celebrate you and your love so concentrate on the things that really matter—food, wine, music, and your family and friends.”

 3. Make sure you do things with your partner